mniebling/light-fakery/docs/functions/core.md

 Returns a random integer between `min` and `max`.

-Both `min` and `max` are required, and the result is inclusive of the endpoints.
+Both `min` and `max` are required and the result is inclusive of the endpoints.

 ```typescript
 import { randomInteger } from 'light-fakery'